matic-insurance/status_check/README.md

     $ gem install status_check

-## Usage
+## Quick Usage

 To use `status_check` you have to do 2 things:

-First - create intializer, where you can define what services you want to be checked.
+First - create initializer, where you can define what services you want to be checked.
 Example:
 ```ruby
 StatusCheck.configure do |c|